cloudsftp/blog/content/posts/nvidia-530-flickering/index.md

 I have been sitting here for 20 minutes without a single flicker.
 Sometimes it flickers multiple times per minute tho.

-The moral of the story is not to use a NVIDIA fraphics card in your Linux setup.
+The moral of the story is not to use an NVIDIA graphics card in your Linux setup.
 In the wise words of Linus Torvalds: [NVIDIA, fuck you!](https://www.youtube.com/watch?v=iYWzMvlj2RQ)

 <div style='text-align: center; font-size: 20pt'>